flowdock/api-docs/docs/Message-Types.md

 ## Event: tag-change
 > DISCLAIMER: This message type is likely to change in the near future.

 Used to change tags of messages.
+See [Tags](Tags) for more information about tags.

 ### Data